-Your current situation can be depicted as "Retreat" transforming into "Contemplation (View)".
+Your current situation can be depicted as "The Taming Power of the Small" transforming into "The Well".

-In front of you lies "Heaven" which transforms into "Wind".
+In front of you lies "Wind" which transforms into "Water".
+That means that penetration and following are being transformed into danger and the unknown.
+Behind you lies "Heaven" which transforms into "Wind".
 That means that strength and creativity are being transformed into penetration and following.
-Behind you lies "Mountain" which transforms into "Earth".
-That means that stillness and obstruction are being transformed into docility and receptivity.

 The Situation